-Employers must complete, file with the Social Security Administration (SSA) and furnish to their employees Form W-2 (PDF), Wage and Tax Statement, showing the wages paid and taxes withheld for the year for each employee.
+Employers must complete, file electronically or by mail with the Social Security Administration (SSA), and furnish to their employees Form W-2 (PDF), Wage and Tax Statement, showing the wages paid and taxes withheld for the year for each employee.
 Because Form W-2 is the only document used to transmit information regarding employees' social security and Medicare wages for the year, it is very important to prepare Form W-2 correctly and timely.

-You must give Copies B, C and 2 of Form W-2 to the employee by January 31.
-If an employee stops working for you before the end of the year, you may give your former employee Form W-2 anytime prior to January 31, but no later than January 31.
-If the employee asks for the Form W-2, you must give Copies B, C, and 2 to the employee within 30 days of the request, or within 30 days of the final wage payment, whichever is later.
+You must furnish Copies B, C, and 2 of Form W-2 to your employees by February 1, 2016.
+You will meet the furnish requirement if the form is properly addressed and mailed on or before the due date.
+If an employee stops working for you before the end of the year, you may give your former employee Form W-2 anytime prior to, February 1, 2016 but no later than February 1, 2016.
+If your employee asks for the Form W-2, you must give your employee Copies B, C, and 2 within 30 days of the request or within 30 days of the final wage payment, whichever is later.

-- Do not make any erasures, cross-outs, or white-outs.
+- Do not make any erasures, cross-outs, or whiteouts.
 Copy A must be error free.
-If you make an error, put an "X" in the "Void" box, go to the next Form W-2 and start again.
+If you make an error, put an "X" in the "Void" box, use the next Form W-2, and start again.
 Do not write "corrected" on the next Form W-2.

 - If a box does not apply, leave it blank.

 Employers filing 250 or more Forms W-2 must file electronically unless granted a waiver by the IRS.
 All employers are encouraged to file Forms W-2 electronically.
 If you file your Forms W-2 electronically, the due date is March 31.
-For more information on electronic filing, refer to Topic 801, Topic 802, Topic 803, Topic 804, and Topic 805.
-You may obtain additional information on electronic filing of Forms W-2 from the SSA's Business Services Online (BSO).
-You can access BSO at www.socialsecurity.gov/employer.
-You can also get electronic specifications by contacting the SSA's Employee Reporting Branch at 800-772-6270.
+For more information on electronic filing, refer to the Form W-2 and W-3 General Instructions and to Topic 801, Topic 802, and Topic 803.
+You may obtain additional information on electronic filing of Forms W-2 from the SSA's Business Services Online (BSO) or by contacting the SSA's Employee Reporting Branch at 800-772-6270.